stockphrase/no-silo/content/courses/workshops/_index.md

 type: docs
 ---

 <div style="text-align:center">{{< figure src="/img/workshop.png" width=150 >}}</div>

 # Workshops & Lectures

 This term we will do a series of workshops designed to learn and practice various skills needed for academic writing and research.

 The purpose of these workshops is often largely diagnostic; they will not, of themselves, make you a better writer.
-However, they will help reveal things that you struggle with as a writer.
+However, they will help reveal things that you struggle with as a writer and alert you to things you don't yet know.
 Think of them as tools for learning and self-assessment---you may use them to gain insight into your own abilities and create a plan for improvement.

 {{< tabs "Workshops" >}}